divad12/blog/_posts/2012-01-05-khan-academy-internship-post-mortem.md

 <img src="/images/ka-internship/thumbs/mountain-of-food.jpg" alt="Mountain of food" width="680"/>

-Since we're completely open-sourced, you can build up a portfolio of cool code and projects to show your mom.
-I got to write a blog post as part of my job, and it hitched a free ride on the Khan Academy karma train.
+Since we're completely [open](https://github.com/Khan/)-[sourced](https://khanacademy.kilnhg.com/Repo/Website/Group/stable), you can build up a portfolio of cool code and projects to show your mom.
+I got to write a [blog post](/2011/11/02/how-khan-academy-is-using-machine-learning-to-assess-student-mastery.html) as part of my job, and it hitched a free ride on the Khan Academy karma train.
 I've received many useful and insightful comments, among which is an algorithm we're planning to use for optimal review scheduling.
+(Thanks commenter Johnfranklin1299!)

 <img src="/images/ka-internship/thumbs/karma-train.jpg" alt="All aboard the Khan Academy karma train!" width="680"/>